Group chat and multi-user setup

 ```

-When allowed_user_ids is non-empty, only listed Telegram user IDs can start runs and interact with the bot.
+Only listed Telegram user IDs can start runs and interact with the bot.
 Messages from other users are silently ignored.

 To find your Telegram user ID, run: